 Hello, I am Rossen.
-Check my AirBnB profile for a few words about myself.
-Here is a detailed description of my guest bedroom that I share on AirBnB (the best thing about my place is the location – check the location and neighborhood section below):
+Check my AirBnB profile description for a few words about myself.
+Here is a detailed description of my home that I share, and the guest bedroom that I rent out.

 THE SPACE AND THE ARRANGEMENT

-My place to share is a modern two bedroom apartment on the second floor in a small 4 unit building.
-I have a separate listing for the whole apartment, but I also rent the rooms separately to low-key travelers on a budget.
-The guest bedroom listed here is the smaller of the two and has a queen size futon.
-The apartment has one bathroom (that we share), a fully equipped modern kitchen, and a large wooden deck with patio furniture and a propane grill.
-The apartment is clean, tidy, well-maintained, and non-smoking home.
+The place that I share is a modern 2-bedroom apartment on the second floor of a small 4-unit building.
+I have a separate Airbnb listing for the whole apartment, which I rarely rent out - usually when I travel.
+My guest bedroom is what’s most regularly rented.
+The apartment has one bathroom (that we share), a fully equipped modern kitchen, a large wooden deck with patio furniture and a propane grill, and a garden-style yard space.
+I keep the house clean, tidy and well-maintained, and it’s a no-shoes, no-smoking environment.
 A couple of other features include: